 Basically, anything that will cause chemical changes in the water should not be put in.

 Seashells, amongst other items, can change the PH hardness which will cause difficulties for your fish and it’ll be harder to maintain the tank.

 If you put something into your tank which can degrade, it will alter the water which is far from ideal.

-Depending on the object, again, this can realise toxins and chemicals in to the water, or it can make the water become dirty.
+Depending on the object, again, this can release toxins and chemicals into the water, or it can make the water become dirty.

 While we’re on this topic – it’s important to remember that fish food should only be left in the tank for 5 minutes and the remainder should be removed to reduce the amount of waste left in the tank.

 It is fine to put your hands into your fish tank as long as they are not contaminated.
 By this, we mean, hand soaps and creams should be thoroughly washed off.

 Soaps and other residues left on your hands can be harmful to your fish.

 Before putting your hands into the tank, wash them with soap and rinse them off a couple of times to ensure all the soap is off.

 Don’t put anything sharp into your tank.
 This includes glass with sharp edges, or painted glass, objects, or decorations with sharp edges.